Best Mattresses for Sleep Apnea of 2023

 100 days

-The Helix Midnight Luxe is a luxury hybrid that offers an appealing combination for side sleepers: medium firmness, good pressure relief (8.5/10 score), and great spine alignment (9/10 score).
-These qualities help make the Midnight Luxe a fine choice for people who sleep on their sides, the ideal sleeping position for sleep apnea.
+The Helix Midnight Luxe is a luxury hybrid that offers a combination of features that tend to work well for side sleepers, such as medium firmness, good pressure relief (8.5/10 score), and great spine alignment (9/10 score).
+These qualities help make the Midnight Luxe a fine choice for people who sleep on their sides, which is the ideal sleeping position for sleep apnea.

-The Helix Midnight Luxe is designed to provide relief for side sleepers and support healthy breathing.
-It is made without harmful chemicals and certified through CertiPUR-US® and OEKO-TEX to keep you breathing healthy all night.
-This 5-layer hybrid features a layer of pocketed coils that scored high in edge support, motion transfer, cooling, and durability.
+The Helix Midnight Luxe is designed to to cradle your shoulders and hips when side sleeping and support healthy breathing.
+A five-layer hybrid, the mattress features a layer of pocketed coils that scores high in edge support, motion transfer, cooling, and durability.
+It’s also certified through CertiPUR-US® and OEKO-TEX to be free from harmful chemicals.

 Helix comes with a 100-night sleep trial and a 15-year warranty.